mantidproject/mantid/Code/Mantid/docs/source/interfaces/Engineering_Diffraction.rst

 --------

 This custom interface integrates several tasks related to engineeering diffraction.
-The interface is under heavy development, and at the moment it only provides calibration related functionality.
-The following sections will describe the different sections or tabs of the interface.
+It provides calibration and focusing functionality which can be expected to expand for next releases as it is under active development.
+The following sections describe the different tabs or functionality areas of the interface.

 .. interface:: Engineering Diffraction
   :align: center